Life and Fate: Plot summary

 Life and Fate is a sprawling account of life on the Eastern Front, with countless plotlines taking place simultaneously all across Russia and Eastern Europe.
 Although each story has a linear progression, the events are not necessarily presented in chronological order.
 Grossman will, for example, introduce a character, then ignore that character for hundreds of pages, and then return to recount events that took place the very next day.
-It is difficult to summarize the novel, but the plot can be boiled down to three basic plotlines: the Shtrum/Shaposhnikov family, the Stalingrad battle, and life in the prison camps of Soviet Russia and Nazi Germany.
+It is difficult to summarize the novel, but the plot can be boiled down to three basic plotlines: the Shtrum/Shaposhnikov family, the Battle of Stalingrad, and life in the prison camps of Soviet Russia and Nazi Germany.
 Although Life and Fate is divided into three parts, each of these plotlines is featured in each section.

 Viktor Shtrum is a brilliant physicist who, with his wife, Lyudmila, and daughter, Nadya, has been evacuated from Moscow to Kazan.
 He is experiencing great difficulty with his work, as well as with his family.
 He receives a letter from his mother from inside a Nazi Jewish ghetto informing him that she is soon to be killed by the Germans.
 Lyudmila, meanwhile, goes to visit her son from her first marriage, Tolya, in an army hospital, but he dies before her arrival.
 When she returns to Kazan, she is extremely detached and seems still to be expecting Tolya's return.
 Viktor finds himself engaging in anti-Soviet conversations at the home of his colleague, Sokolov, partly to impress Sokolov's wife, Marya (Lyudmila's only friend).
 He consistently compares political situations to physics, and remarks that fascism (Nazism) (Note: In Soviet parlance the terms "fascism/fascists" commonly referred to Nazi Germany.) and Stalinism are not so different.
-He later regrets these discussions out of fear that he will be denounced, an indecision that plagues his decision-making throughout the novel.
+He later regrets these discussions out of fear that he will be denounced, an indiscretion that plagues his decision-making throughout the novel.

 Suddenly, Viktor makes a huge mathematical breakthrough, solving the issues that had hindered his experiments.
 Viktor's colleagues are slow to respond, but eventually come to accept the genius of his discovery.
 After moving back to Moscow, however, the higher-ups begin to criticize his discoveries as being anti-Leninist and attacking his Jewish identity.
 Viktor, however, refuses to publicly repent and is forced to resign.
 He fears that he will be arrested, but then receives a call from Stalin himself (presumably because Stalin had sensed the military importance of nuclear research) that completely and immediately reverses his fortune.
 Later, he signs a letter denouncing two innocent men and is subsequently racked by guilt.
 The last details about Viktor regard his unconsummated affair with Marya.